Tenses

 • They will finish their work by noon.

-• “Shall” is less common and typically used with “I” and “we” in more formal or traditional contexts.
+“Shall” is less common and typically used with “I” and “we” in more formal or traditional contexts.

 • We shall discuss this later.

-Time Expressions in Simple Future Tense
+Time Expressions for Simple Future Tense

-The Simple Future Tense is often used with specific time expressions that indicate when the action will take place.
+The Simple Future is often used with specific time expressions that indicate when the action will take place.
 These include:

 When to Use Simple Future Tense